 Besides taking regular caution though, Macau is a very safe destination to visit!
 The city is clean, well run, and should keep any visitor feeling safe and secure.

-Final Thoughts on an Amazing Macau Itinerary
+FAQ on Macau Itinerary

 Macau is a really interesting and fun destination in China!
 Whether you spend one day in Macau or a week here, there is plenty to see and do!
 Bring your best travel camera to capture its beauty!